kubernetes-sigs/cluster-api/CONTRIBUTING.md

 All changes must be code reviewed.
 Coding conventions and standards are explained in the official [developer docs](https://github.com/kubernetes/community/tree/master/contributors/devel).
 Expect reviewers to request that you avoid common [go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your PRs.

+## Backporting a Patch

+Cluster API ships older versions through `release-X.X` branches, usually backports are reserved to critical bug-fixes.
+Some release branches might ship with both Go modules and dep (e.g. `release-0.1`), users backporting patches should always make sure that the vendored Go modules dependencies match the Gopkg.lock and Gopkg.toml ones by running `dep ensure`

 ### Merge Approval

 Cluster API maintainers may add "LGTM" (Looks Good To Me) or an equivalent comment to indicate that a PR is acceptable.
 Any change requires at least one LGTM.
 No pull requests can be merged until at least one Cluster API maintainer signs off with an LGTM.